Return trip: 3 things that have changed

-"3 things that changed after my trip", article written by Mai Loan, an experienced traveler also known as Instagram @mailoisinoz, exclusively for Yogis on Roadtrip.
+"Return trip: 3 things that have changed", travel story written by Mai Loan, an experienced traveler also known as Instagram @mailoisinoz, exclusively for Yogis on Roadtrip.

-My name is Mai Loan and in 2014 I took a plane ticket to Brisbane in Australia.
+My name is Mai Loan and in 2014 I took a plane ticket to Brisbane, Australia, a trip without return.
 My plan was to stay 2 years to study.
 Finally, like any plan on a trip, I decided to change.

 Instead of staying 2 years as a student, I stayed studying 1 year and a half and I stayed 1 year in PVT (Visa).

-Here is the top 3 of things that this experience has changed in me:
+Return trip: 3 things that this experience has changed in me

 I reconciled with France